KIMB-technologies/Radio-API/README.md

 	- **GUI-Code**
 		- This code is like a password to access the GUI for this radio and edit the radio stations and streams.
 - Gui:
-	- The gui can be opened via a webbrowser at `radio.expample.com/gui/`.
+	- The GUI can be opened via a webbrowser at `radio.example.com/gui/`.
-	- The gui provides the editable lists of radio stations and podcasts.
+	- The GUI provides the editable lists of radio stations and podcasts.
-	- A preview of the items shown by the radio is provided by the gui, too.
+	- A preview of the items shown by the radio is provided by the GUI, too.
 		- The preview is also shown when opening `radio.example.com` in an browser and this browser has already logged into the GUI.
 		- The `*` to mark new episodes can be toggled by the &check;/ &cross; in the preview.
 	- Additional information texts describe the options chooseable for radio stations and podcasts.

 ### Notes
-- This is a private project and has no connections to Frontier Nuvola/ Frontier Silicone.
+- This is a private project and has no connections to Frontier Nuvola/ Frontier Silicon.
 - There is a limit of 1000 items per list: 1000 radio stations, 1000 streams, 1000 podcasts.
-- Nobody should host a pubic DNS resolver resolving wrong IPs.
+- Nobody should host a public DNS resolver resolving wrong IPs.
 Some type of access control is recommended.

 ## Setup
 The entire API is bundled in a [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_api).